What is Catheterization?

 3. Forcing catheter insertion

-Self-catheterization can feel frustrating, especially at first for those who are new to using a catheter.
-Newcomers may find some difficulty when trying to insert a catheter and find irritation, pain, or bleeding after applying too much force.
+Having difficulty with inserting a catheter can feel frustrating.
+New users may find some difficulty when trying to insert a catheter and find irritation, pain, or bleeding after applying too much force.

 For this reason, medical professionals often stress the importance of taking one’s time and not rushing the insertion and removal of the catheter to prevent damage to the urethra.

 If you’re repeatedly encountering resistance, pain, or difficulty with insertion or removal of your intermittent catheter, contact your doctor.

 One of the most frequently reported concerns from people new to using catheters is travel.
 Many newcomers are unsure if they can still travel or be away from home for extended periods of time.
 They may be concerned about being limited by their cathing needs or worry accidents will occur.
 However, traveling with your catheter supplies is possible.
 It just requires a little planning.

 When packing for a flight or long vacation, be sure to bring enough supplies to last throughout the trip as well as enough for a few extra days.

 A good rule of thumb is to pack at least two to three additional days’ worth of supplies in the event of lost luggage, layovers, flight delays, and other unexpected events.
 Some people prefer to store their catheter supplies in their carry-on bags to keep their supplies handy and within reach.